NXLog for Windows Setup

-- Log into Blumira platforn and verify that you are receiving NXLog events by navigating to the Infrastructure> Sensors > Logging Devices page or look at your Security dashboard.
+- Log into Blumira platforn and verify that you are receiving NXLog events by navigating to the Settings > Sensors > Logging Devices page or look at your Security dashboard.

 Enabling Additional Logging

-- See this help center article for recommended Windows logging GPO settings
+- See Advanced Microsoft Logging for our recommended Windows logging GPO settings.

-- If there are additional logging files above and beyond what is covered here you will need to specify them as channels in the nxlog.conf
+- If there are additional logging files beyond what is covered here, you will need to specify them as channels in the nxlog.conf.

 If you are using Windows 2003

-- You should use this configuration instead of the aforementioned configuration: https://storage.googleapis.com/blumira-shipping-configurations/nxlog/nxlog_2003.conf
+- You should use this configuration instead of the configuration described above: https://storage.googleapis.com/blumira-shipping-configurations/nxlog/nxlog_2003.conf

 - It can be placed in the same location, assuming you are using x86 version of Windows 2003, C:\Program Files\nxlog\conf\nxlog.conf.

 - This configuration strips out a number of features that the 2008+ version has.
 We strongly recommend using the latest version of Sysmon that supports Windows 2003 to fill in the holes that are lost due to the Windows 2003 event log not being very verbose.